Vietnam.vn - Nền tảng quảng bá Việt Nam

 The first impression of any visitor when visiting the residence and workplace of President Ho Chi Minh at the President Ho Chi Minh Relic Site is the green color of the garden here.
 The entire garden has hundreds of species of trees originating from within and outside the country.

-During his lifetime, Uncle Ho planted many types of trees, renovated fish ponds, roads, and paths, and made the landscape and environment in this area cleaner and more beautiful.
+During his lifetime, Uncle Ho planted many kinds of trees, renovated fish ponds, roads, and paths, making the landscape and environment in this area cleaner and more beautiful.
 Many trees planted in this area not only have economic value but also have historical and cultural significance, associated with the homeland, associated with international comradeship and friendship.
 In this garden, there are trees that Uncle Ho planted and cared for himself, some trees that he named, some trees that he brought back from abroad, some trees that people in the country sent as gifts... each tree contains deep memories of him.

 The Youth Union of the National Library took a souvenir photo next to the banyan tree in the President Ho Chi Minh Relic Site at the Presidential Palace, May 18, 2023.
 Photo: LT